xini/silverstripe-bundled-userforms/readme.md

 ## Overview

-Bundles the requirements for UserForms using the [requirements resolver module](https://github.com/xini/silverstripe-requirements-resolver).
+Bundles the Javascript requirements for UserForms into one single script and defers its loading if no conditional Javascript is present for the form.

 It also supports the use of forms using the [elementa userforms module] (https://github.com/dnadesign/silverstripe-elemental-userforms).